 Equation (1.7) allows us to calculate the contribution of each city to aggregate growth in 1964 and 2009.
 This calculation is presented in Table 2 and Figures 2a-2e.
 Figure 2a plots the percentage contribution of the 220 cities to aggregate growth from 1964 to 2009 (on the y-axis) against the growth of local GDP as a percentage of aggregate GDP growth over the same period (on the x-axis).
-To be clear, the calculation on the y-axis is based on the model (specifically on equation (1.7)) while the x-axis is the growth in local GDP as a ratio of aggregate GDP growth.18 We call the latter the naïve "accounting" calculation.
-The solid line is the 45 degree line so cities that lie above the 45 degree line contribute more to growth than is apparent from their measured GDP growth.
+To be clear, the calculation on the y-axis is based on the model (specifically on equation (1.7)) while the x-axis is the growth in local GDP as a ratio of aggregate GDP growth.
+We call the latter the naïve "accounting" calculation.
+The solid line is the 45 degree line so cities that lie above the 45 degree line contribute more to growth than is apparent from their measured GDP growth, and cities below the 45 degree line contribute less to growth than suggested by their output growth.
 If all the observations lie on the 45 degree line, the growth rate of aggregate GDP would simply be given by the weighted average of local GDP growth.